sghpjuikit/player/README.md

 - annotation processing

-The project uses annotation processor, thus annotation processing needs to be enabled.
+The project uses annotation processor, thus annotation processing needs to be enabled (if possible set to obtain processor from class path)

 - running

 Set main.App class as main class if necessary

+- debugging

+Due to a mouse polling (using a native library), blocking all threads (like on a breakpoint) will cause major slow downs and unresponsive mouse (up to dozens of seconds) in the system.
+It is very recommended to never block all threads and use 'block current thread only' for breakpoints.

 - more